 FRANKLIN

-The Franklin stories involve a anthropomorphized turtle dealing with childhood problems and learning social skills.
+The Franklin stories involve an anthropomorphized turtle dealing with childhood problems and learning social skills.
 It is interesting that Franklin is the only character to have a human name.
 The rest of the characters have species names such as bear, beaver, goose, fox etc.

 On 11 May 2012, Canada Post Corp. honoured this character with a first day cover, commemorative stamps and post cards.
 It also created a Party Invitation Package which included invitations, envelopes, stickers and a package of stamps that children could use to mail invitations to their friends.